Nekemias arborea

 Nekemias arborea, commonly known as pepper vine, is native to the Southeastern United States, Texas, and New Mexico.
 It spreads rapidly, climbing up trees and bushes.
-It prefers moist soils such as stream banks, and disturbed areas.
+It prefers moist soils, such as stream banks, and disturbed areas.

 Description

-A deciduous to semi-evergreen vine that can be ground cover-like, but is often high-climbing and bushy.
-Grows 35 ft. or more.
+It is a deciduous to semi-evergreen vine that can be ground cover-like, but is often high-climbing and bushy.
+It grows to 35 ft or more in length.

-Leaves are alternate, bi-pinnately divided and up to 6 inches long and wide.
-There are 1-3 pairs of leaflets.
-They are roughly ovate and coarsely toothed, dark green on the upper surface, lighter on the lower.
+Leaves are alternate, bi-pinnately divided and up to 6 in long and wide.
+There are one to three pairs of leaflets.
+They are roughly ovate and coarsely toothed, dark green on the upper surface, and lighter on the lower surface.
 Newly emerged leaves are purple-red and change to a light green to dark green as they reach mature size.
 Foliage turns pale yellow or red in fall.

 Flat-topped clusters of tiny, green flowers are followed by clusters of pea-sized, bluish-purple berries.
-Fruit fleshy, up to 5/8 inch in diameter, black and shiny when ripe.
-Fruit attractive to wildlife but possibly poisonous for humans.
+The fruit is fleshy, up to 5/8 inch (16 mm) in diameter, and black and shiny when ripe.
+The fruit attracts wildlife, but is possibly poisonous for humans.

-When young, the leaves of nekemias arborea (pepper vine) are a deep red color.
+When young, the leaves of Nekemias arborea are a deep red color.